jlabeit/example-task-2/README.md

   npm install
   node index.js
 ```
-To see whether the server works check <http://localhost:3000> and see if you get a JSON object with a hello world json object.
+To see whether the server works check <http://localhost:3000> and see if you get a JSON object with a dummy shedule containing two driving period of 4.5 hours and one 45 minutes break.

 To build the client go into the directory `client` and run
 ```